MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 Cloudera offers a parcel installation methodology for adding services and features to a cluster.
 On a Hadoop cluster, Machine Learning Server is installed on the edge node and all data nodes.
 You can use a parcel to distribute and activate the service on all nodes within your CDH cluster.

+You can create a parcel generation script on any [supported version of Linux](r-server-install-supported-platforms.md), but execution requires CentOS or RHEL 7.0 as the native file system.
 If your operating system is not 7.0, or if you want to add [operationalization features](../operationalize/concept-operationalize-deploy-consume.md) on edge nodes, use the regular [Hadoop installation instuctions](machine-learning-server-hadoop-install.md) instead.

 ## Prepare for installation